Hyper-Accel/docs/docs/Offline_Inference.md

 ## Text Generation with HyperAccel LPU™

 HyperDex-vLLM generates tokens very similar to vLLM's `generate` function, enabling you to easily generate tokens as demonstrated in the example below.
 Ensure that **device="fpga"**, and **num_lpu_devices=1** are set.

+!!! note
+    currently, LPU supports one batch at a time. do not put more than one prompt. multi-batch will be supported soon

 ```python linenums="1"
 # You can see this file in our vLLM repo. (vllm/examples/lpu_inference.py)